 Solomon’s knot exists on tombstones and mausoleums worldwide, particularly in Jewish cemeteries and catacombs.
 It is due to the belief that Solomon’s knot represents eternity and the cycle of life.
 In Latvia, Solomon’s knot is also used on textiles and metalwork to represent time, motion, and the majesty of pagan gods.

 The Mano Cornuto symbol exists in contemporary pop culture.
 It is associated with rock music and the satanic image of the horned devil.

-Interestingly, the Mano Cornuto ancient Greek symbol has multiple meanings and representations, each unique to the era and region it appeared in.
+Interestingly, the Mano Cornuto, an ancient Greek symbol, has multiple meanings and representations, each unique to the era and region it appeared in.
 For example, ancient Greece used the gesture to express the meaning “horned.”

 The Mano Cornuto symbol is known as the “Apana yogic mudra” by Hindus.
 It depicts the lion, commonly seen in classical Indian dance forms.
 Buddhists believe that the Mano Cornuto gesture keeps evil spirits at bay.
 It is used to exorcise demons and problems, including negative thoughts.
 The Horned God is also associated with the Mano Cornuto in pagan and Wiccan cultures.

 Through unity, the word “fasces” represents power, justice, and strength.
 The traditional Roman fasces were white-coloured birch rods bound together with a red leather ribbon and shaped into a cylinder.
 A bronze axe also accompanied the fasces.
 The axe was positioned on the side of the bundle, almost protruding from it.
 The fasces was a Roman Republic symbol hoisted in civilians’ arms, almost like a flat.
 It was a joint possession at the time.